Abstract

 Original production is the other feature this study identified in the attainment of authorship.
 This entails that learners themselves can make decisions and come up with the production on their own, or as the excerpts showed, via collective effort by working with their peers.
 Brenda's lesson (Excerpt 3) showed that decision making was evident in many occasions, such as which method of comparing fractions to present to the class, who should represent the group to present, how the presentation is going to be done, whose questions from the floor to answer, etc. The students’ explanations of how the fractions were to be compared were also a case in point.
 The study also found the excerpts where students conducted an emancipatory discourse with different insightful thoughts.
 This was when the students demonstrated the originality to critique meaning.
 These findings support Herbel-Eisenmann and Wagner's (2010) definition of personal latitude, which entails the realization of student agency when students are in a position to claim authority.
 It implies the importance of inviting learners to be the originator of an action or produce meaning in the learning process (Cobb et al., 1992; Povey et al., 1999).

 The data collected in this study also support the positive relationship that instructional task designs have to teacher–student discourse.
 Design of more open and interactive tasks in mathematic classrooms is found to be constructive in enriching teacher–student discourse.
 As Ni et al.'s (2014) study has found that it is “highly unlikely that a complete transformation of classroom practice to teacher–student shared authority would follow changes in instructional tasks alone” (p.
-38), instructional task design and teachers’ moves within the dialogue are
+38), instructional task design and teachers’ moves within the dialogue are both found to be crucial in enhancing student authorship and broadening personal latitude in the mathematics classrooms.

 In terms of study limitations, the study was not able to capture many of the student–student interactions during individual group discussions.
 More insightful findings could be drawn if a similar study is undertaken involving student interviews and more extensive student work in the data collection process along with an enrichment in the analytical framework.
 This could also serve as data validation to confirm the results of the present findings.